eosnetworkfoundation/docs/docs/20_smart-contracts/30_tutorials/20_create-an-nft.md

 An NFT is a **non-fungible token**.
 This means that it is a unique token that cannot be interchanged with another token.

-Let's take a trading card as an example.
-If you have a trading card of a blue car, you can't trade it for a trading card of a red car.
-They are different cards and therefore are not _fungible_.
+Take a collectable item as an example (a pen owned by a celebrity, a game-winning ball, etc).
+Each of these items is unique and cannot be interchanged with another item because their value is in their uniqueness.

 ## What is an NFT Standard?